e-kwsm/lammps/doc/src/Build_make.rst

-After the initial build, whenever you edit LAMMPS source files, or add or remove new files to the source directory (e.g. by installing or uninstalling packages), you must re-compile and relink the LAMMPS executable with the same "make" command.
+After the initial build, whenever you edit LAMMPS source files, or add or remove new files to the source directory (e.g. by installing or uninstalling packages), you must re-compile and relink the LAMMPS executable with the same ``make`` command.
 This makefiles dependencies should insure that only the subset of files that need to be are re-compiled.